jkosem/keanu/README.md

 ![](https://github.com/jkosem/keanu/blob/main/main-2-animate.png)

 Sometimes it takes a designer/animator/artist a while to get the right speed or movement right and fiddling with numbers isn't the best way of doing it.
-The user would then give a prompt to give a UI control which is not part of the output but sits on top of it.
+The user would then give a prompt to be given UI control to fine tune the speed.
+This slider is not part of the output but sits on top of it.
+It is also accesible in the prompt window as well, as indicated by the icon.

 ![](https://github.com/jkosem/keanu/blob/main/main-3-slider.png)